A Knowledgeable Probate and Guardianship Lawyer

 Probate Attorney Serving:

 Please contact me, Michael Suffness, for a free consultation and clear explanations of your legal options in these and other sensitive situations.
-Whether you live in Plano, Frisco, McKinney, or Allen TX, the best interests of you and your family will be my top priority.
+Whether you live in Plano, Frisco, McKinney or Allen, Texas, the best interests of you and your family will be my top priority.
+Call 972-845-8014.